 So that’s why it makes me mega sad that banana pudding is pretty much the most disgusting looking thing to ever be before a food blogger’s camera lens.
 My god, it is so delicious, but it looks so gross.

 What looks like a goupy, disgusting gray mess of congealed guck is actually a creamy, sweet, flavorful dessert that is the centerpiece of pretty much every dessert table at every summer cookout in our region.
 I know that banana pudding has its roots in Southern cooking, so if you aren’t close to the South and have never had a chance to have a bowl of real banana pudding, you have to promise me you’ll make this.
 I’m not talking the stuff made with instant pudding mix that comes in a box.
 I’m talking eggs, sugar, and bananas simmering together until thick and creamy.
-Usually, the base of puddin’ is made with milk (or heavy cream) but I swapped the dairy out for creamier coconut milk.
+Usually, the base of puddin’ is made with milk (or heavy cream), but I swapped the dairy out for creamier coconut milk.
 Bonus: it gives the pudding a really light coconutty flavor that works in tandem with the bananas to give this dessert a touch of tropical island paradise, just like in my Tropical Coconut Overnight Oats.
 The flavors of banana and coconut work so well together.
 I’m a huge fan!

 In my book, vanilla wafers are banana pudding.
 I don’t want to meet banana pudding without ’em.
 They add flavor, texture and all-around awesomeness.
 But you can easily leave them out.
 Just don’t tell me about it, k?
 I’d rather eat vanilla wafer-ed up banana pudding rarely than have wafer-free pudding…ever.
 We all must make our choices.
 And I choose wafers.

 Unappetizing photos aside, I really hope you’ll make this recipe for your next potluck.
 Banana pudding is pretty much always a guaranteed hit among the masses, and I promise it looks much more appealing in person than in the camera.